PedroVPrado/PedroVPrado/README.md

 👋👋👋

-- 🌱 I’m currently learning JavaScript, HTML and CSS.
+- 🌱 I’m currently learning Node and Angular.
 - 👯 I’m looking to collaborate on social causes as a front-end developer.
-- 🤔 I’m looking for help with finding cool front-end 30 days challenges.
-- 💬 Ask me about anything, I like to be an open book.
+- 💬 I'm chill, ask and i'll answer.
 - ⚡ Fun fact: I'm color blind.

 "Everybody is ignorant, only on different subjects." - Will Rogers